Irina Agoulnik, Ph.D.

 Lab: AHC1 324, AHC1 433

-A cancer researcher and cell biologist, she is widely published in top academic journals on the subjects of prostate cancer and steroid receptor signaling.
+Irina Agoulnik, Ph.D., is cancer researcher and cell biologist, and is widely published in top academic journals on the subjects of prostate cancer and steroid receptor signaling.
 Her current research examines hormone resistance in prostate cancer.
 Hormone refractory prostate cancer, which occurs when hormone therapy fails to stop the growth of prostate cancer, is incurable and the main cause of death among prostate cancer patients.
-The research in Agoulnik's laboratory is supported by the National Cancer Institute and focused on the role of androgen receptor and its co-regulators in prostate cancer progression.
+The research in Agoulnik's laboratory is supported by the National Cancer Institute and focused on the role of androgen receptors and their co-regulators in prostate cancer progression.

 To date endocrine cancers are the most common noncutaneous malignancies in men and women.
 These cancers originate from epithelial compartments in breast, ovary, and prostate and require steroid receptor for maintenance and proliferation.
 As such, therapies targeting the steroid receptor signaling remain the cornerstone of therapeutic intervention in the management of advanced prostate and breast tumors.
 In our lab we study why breast and prostate tumors eventually fail antihormonal therapies and how metastatic dissemination of breast, ovarian, and prostate cancers is initiated.